-Job outlooks for Medical laboratory technicians and pathologists' assistants
+Job outlooks for Medical laboratory assistants and related technical occupations

 Discover the employment prospects for your dream job across Canada, or compare different occupations.